NVIDIA-Merlin/HugeCTR/docs/hugectr_layer_book.md

 ### LocalizedSlotSparseEmbeddingOneHot Layer
 The LocalizedSlotSparseEmbeddingOneHot layer stores embeddings in an embedding table and gets them by using a set of integers or indices.
 The embedding table can be segmented into multiple slots or feature fields, which spans multiple GPUs and nodes.
 This is a performance-optimized version of LocalizedSlotSparseEmbeddingHash for the case where NVSwitch is available and inputs are one-hot categorical features.

-**Note**: Unlike other types of embeddings, LocalizedSlotSparseEmbeddingOneHot only supports single-node training.
-LocalizedSlotSparseEmbeddingOneHot can be supported only in a NVSwitch equipped system such as DGX-2 and DGX A100.
+**Note**: LocalizedSlotSparseEmbeddingOneHot can only be used together with the Raw dataset format.
+Unlike other types of embeddings, LocalizedSlotSparseEmbeddingOneHot only supports single-node training and can be used only in a NVSwitch equipped system such as DGX-2 and DGX A100.
 The input indices’ data type, `input_key_type`, is specified in the solver.
 By default, the 32-bit integer (I32) is used, but the 64-bit integer type (I64) is also allowed even if it is constrained by the dataset type.
 For additional information, see [Solver](#solver).

 Example:
 ```python